This tutorial shows you how to train the Deeplab-v3 model on Cloud TPU.

 your model and the training results.
 The

 sets up default permissions for the Cloud TPU service account.
 If you want

 The bucket location must be in the same region as your virtual machine (VM) and your TPU node.
 VMs and TPU nodes are located in specific zones, which are subdivisions within a region.

-Go to the Cloud Storage page on the GCP Console.
+Go to the Cloud Storage page on the Cloud Console.